 - Water Heater Age

-The average duration of a home water heater with correct servicing is 10–12 years.
-Although your long-lasting water heater isn’t having an issue, it’s an increased threat of a damaging leak.
+The average life span of a home water heater with correct servicing is 10–12 years.
+Although your water heater isn’t having an issue, it could be at an increased threat of a damaging leak.

 If you’re not certain of your water heater’s age, examine the identification sticker on the unit.
 This states the manufacturing date and serial number.